kiba/Writings/dreamwalker/chp1_a_dreamer.md

 # Chapter One: A Dreamer

 There were glowing eyes of all shapes and sizes, and they're glowing.
+My heart beat rapidly as my hair stood on its end.

-I stepped back, my feet feeling the ground beneath me.
+I stepped back, my bare feet exposed.

-*Where am I?*
+Where am I?

 No name came to mind.
 All I knew I was in a forest with a full moon hanging over my head.

 Then there's this loud growling and rumbling.
 It shook my body.

 I fell down.
-My hands tried to find a footing in the dark, only for the left hand to hit something sharp.
+My arms tried to find a footing in the dark, only for the left hand to hit something sharp.

 "Ouch!"

 The glowing eyes moved closer and closer.

-*I should run.*
+I should run.

 I turned around, only to see a giant claw coming at me.